mgolub2/photodb/README.md

-      --import-path <IMPORT_PATH>  The database root to move files into [default: photodb] -m, --move-files                 Move the files to the database root -i, --insert                     Import the files into the database, checking for duplicates -d, --database <DATABASE>        The name of the database to use [default: :memory:]
-  -c, --create                     Create the database -h, --help                       Print help
+      --import-path <IMPORT_PATH>  The database root to move files into [default: photodb] -m, --move-files                 Move the files to the database root -i, --insert                     Import the files into the database, checking for duplicates -d, --database <DATABASE>        The name of the database to use [default: .photodb/photo.db] -c, --create                     Create the database -h, --help                       Print help
   -V, --version                    Print version

 ```

 ## Build and Install